use-inkubator/Ecosystem-Grants/README.md

 - As a general rule, teams are asked to finish a grant before applying for another one.
 - Lastly, we do not fund projects that actively encourage gambling, illicit trade, money laundering or criminal activities in general.

-In addition to the information provided on your application, note that your project will need to comply with our [Guidelines for Milestone Deliverables](https://github.com/smart-contract-bounty/Support-Docs/blob/master/milestone-deliverables-guidelines.md).
-In particular, we require all projects to create documentation that explains how their project works.
+We require all projects to create documentation that explains how their project works.
 At a minimum, _written_ documentation is required.

-Please also read our [Announcement Guidelines](https://github.com/smart-contract-bounty/Support-Docs/blob/master/announcement-guidelines.md) for grant-related communications.

 Finally, we take licensing and the right of all teams in and outside the ecosystem to be recognised for their work very seriously.
 Using others' work with no attribution or indication that this was not your own work as part of a milestone delivery **will lead to immediate termination**.
 Please reach out to us before submitting if you have any doubts on how to comply with a specific license and we'll be happy to help.